 Bethlehem is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 74,892 people and 26 constituent neighborhoods, Bethlehem is the seventh largest community in Pennsylvania.

-Unlike some cities, Bethlehem isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bethlehem are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bethlehem is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bethlehem is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bethlehem who work in office and administrative support (13.76%), sales jobs (10.65%), and management occupations (7.05%).

 Also of interest is that Bethlehem has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Bethlehem is a college town.
-There are a lot of students in Bethlehem attending college, and as a result Bethlehem provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Bethlehem is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Bethlehem enrolled in college, Bethlehem has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The percentage of people in Bethlehem who are college-educated is somewhat higher than the average US community of 21.84%: 26.68% of adults in Bethlehem have at least a bachelor's degree.
+The overall education level of Bethlehem is somewhat higher than in the average US city of 21.84%: 26.68% of adults 25 and older in the city have at least a bachelor's degree.